-Payment Speed lets you know the fastest, slowest, and average speed in which you get paid.
+Payment Speed lets you know the fastest, slowest, and average speed at which you get paid.
 The Payment Speed section only works for electronic remits (ERAs) and not paper EOBs.

-Performance Indicators gives you a few key metrics to measure the health of your practice operations.
-Here you can view the quantity of procedures, amount of charges, amount of adjustments, amount allowed by insurance, If you notice, there are the letters 'A' and 'P' next to some of the items in the Performance Indicator list.
+Performance Indicators give you a few key metrics to measure the health of your practice operations.
+Here you can view the number of procedures, amount of charges, amount of adjustments, amount allowed by insurance, If you notice, there are the letters 'A' and 'P' next to some of the items in the Performance Indicator list.
 These stand for Appointment Date and Posted Date respectively.

 Live Claims Feed

 The Live Claims Feed is a convenient and comprehensive way to keep track of all your claims starting from when the appointment is first scheduled.

 To navigate the live claims, you have access to several filters to narrow the range you are examining.